mocleiri/myuni-cm-20/README.md

 # Dump Rice SQL

-- Copy spy.properties to rice dir (it will log to file c:\temp\
+- Copy spy.properties to rice dir (this spy.properties is excluding the KSBR tables to cut down on logging noise.
+You must use v1.1 (not 1.3) of p6spy for exclusion to work properly)
 ```
 cp C:\Users\cmann\git\ks-loader\ks-loader\training\debug\rice\spy.properties C:\ks-201\student-2.0.1-cm\ks-deployments\ks-web\ks-rice-standalone\src\main\resources
 ```